Love Curacao?Book a flightBook a vacation

 A mecca for divers and snorkelers, Curacao offers 40 unique dive areas and over 65 must-see dive sites.
 Curacao's crystal clear calm waters create ideal underwater conditions for viewing marine life, discovering vibrant coral reefs and exploring ship-wrecks.
 But this island is paradise for those looking to enjoy it above water as well.
 More than 30 powder-soft beaches encircle Curacao.
 Relax at one of the seemingly untouched white-sand ribbons, some surrounded by cliffs and hills suitable for hiking.
 Or spend your day at the lively Mambo Beach, which attracts crowds with local music, beach-front spa services, and dining options.

 Curacao is known for more than being a luxury destination in the Caribbean.
 As you might have guessed, Curacao liqueur is made right on the island.
 Tour the distillery that processes the dried peel of a small, fragrant orange.
-Visitors learn the aqua coloring is just for show, and why this liqueur is so popular.
+Visitors learn the aqua colouring is just for show, and why this liqueur is so popular.

 Whether it's an exotic beach vacation, a quest for tropical adventure, or a combination of both, visitors experience it all on this Caribbean island.
 So what are you waiting for?
 Book your trip to Curacao today!